donomii/racketprogs/trigrammr/README.md

 or

-    cat example.txt | ./trigrammr-import-book cat.sqlite
+    cat example.txt | ./trigrammr-import-book mydb.sqlite

-trigrammr-import-csv reads the data from STDIN and saves it in cat.sqlite.
+trigrammr-import-csv reads the data from STDIN and saves it in mydb.sqlite.

 ## Large example database